ivokabel/ivokabel.github.io/_posts/2017-12-28-a-journey-to-the-world-of-layered-surface-materials-chapter-1.md

 The simplification 1 allows them to assume that an incident ray of light will leave through the same micro-facet through wich it entered the surface, thus simplifying both evaluation and sampling.
 The simplifications 2 and 3 cause, along with easier evaluation and sampling, that the resulting model stays a “single-point” scattering function (BSDF) instead extendending to an “areal” sub-surface scattering function (BSSDF), which would be necessary if we wanted to do a full light transport simulation.
 The simplification 4 simply forbids volumetric scattering within the medium, which would make the whole task much more complicated.

-In a modern renderer, a BSDF needs to handle two tasks: evaluation and sampling.
+In a modern realistic renderer, a BSDF needs to handle two tasks: evaluation and sampling.
 Let’s see how the Weidlich-Wilkie model addresses them.

 ### Evaluation